jbbgameich/jbbgameich.github.io/_posts/2017-12-10-Debian-packaging.md

 categories: debian halium
 ---

-In the last weeks I got the impression that many people think of debian packaging as as a sort of black magic.
+Over the last weeks I got the impression that many people think of debian packaging as as a sort of black magic.
 It may seem like it is, because it's sometimes hard to get started, but it's quite easy once you know a few basic commands.

 First, setting up a few environment variables saves a lot of time later.
 * `export EMAIL=""`